Introduction

 Constant propagation and folding are a compiler optimizations that serve a special purpose in whamm!.
 There are lots of resources online explaining these concepts if that would be useful to the reader.

-The whamm info command helps users see various globals that are in scope when using various probe specifications.
+The whamm info command helps users see various globals that are in scope when using various probe match rules.
 All of these global variables are defined by whamm!'s compiler and should only be emitted as constant literals.
-If the variable were ever emitted into an instrumented program or .v3 monitor, the program would fail to execute since the variable would not be defined.
+If the variable were ever directly emitted into an instrumented program, with no compiler-provided definition, the program would fail to execute since the variable would not be defined.

 whamm! uses constant propagation and folding to remedy this situation!

-The define_* functions in emitters.rs are examples of how compiler constants are defined.
+The define function in visiting_emitter.rs is how compiler constants are defined while traversing the application bytecode.
 These specific globals are defined in the emitter since their definitions are tied to locations in the Wasm program being instrumented.

-The ExprFolder in types.rs performs constant propagation and folding on expressions.
+The ExprFolder in folding.rs performs constant propagation and folding on expressions.

 When considering a predicated probe, this behavior can be quite interesting.
 Take the following probe definition for example: